dekuNukem/daytripper/quick_start_guide.md

 * Approach the TX like your potential threats would, does TX trigger consistently?

+* If yes, you don't have to do anything.

 * If not, you can turn up the refresh rate to make TX more sensitive to motion, at the cost of battery life.

 * You can also leave TX plugged in at all times, in which case it will operate at the fastest refresh rate.